We are Both the Sword and the Shield for Our Clients

 Ouida Dest has been practicing law in South Carolina since 1991.
-She started her law career as an assistant solicitor in the Greenwood County Solicitor’s Office and moved to the same position in the York County Solicitor’s Office in 1993.
+She started her law career as an Assistant Solicitor in the Greenwood County Solicitor’s Office and moved to the same position in the York County Solicitor’s Office in 1993.

-In January 2020, Ouida retired from government work and started Dest Law, LLC, a law practice with her husband Harry Dest.
+In January 2020, Ouida retired from government work and started Dest Law, LLC, a law practice with her husband, Harry Dest.
 Her practice areas include Education Law and Guardian ad Litem work for Probate and Family Court.
-She is Of Counsel with Jason E. Taylor Law, LLC where her cases focus on employment law, specifically Sexual Harassment claims.
+She is Of Counsel with Jason E. Taylor Law, LLC, where her cases focus on employment law, specifically Sexual Harassment claims.

 Ouida grew up in a small rural town in the low country of South Carolina.
-Her parents were educators in the town and she was taught at a young age the value of hard work and helping others.
-She has committed her career to this – from victims in criminal cases, children in need of services, and most recently, those who have been wronged in the workplace.
+Her parents were educators in the town, and she was taught the value of helping others and hard work at a young age.
+She has committed her career to this – from victims in criminal cases, children in need of services, and most recently, those wronged in the workplace.
 She is married and has one daughter who attends Clemson University.

-J.D., University of South Carolina School of Law, 1991
+- J.D., University of South Carolina School of Law, 1991

-B.S.
+- B.S.
 Business, Winthrop College, 1988

 Jurisdictions Admitted to Practice